nivetharajaa/TSA_EXP8/README.md

 ### RESULT:
-Thus we have successfully implemented the Moving Average Model and Exponential smoothing using python.
+Thus we have successfully implemented the Moving Average Model and Exponential smoothing using world population.